jesperkha/Fizz/.github/LANG.md

 - Fizz is dynamically typed, meaning type checks are only performed for expression evaluation
 - Comments are created with a hashtag `#` (as mentioned above) and end at the first found line break
-- All statements that do not have a block tied to it must end with a semicolon `;`.
+- All statements that do not have a block tied to them must end with a semicolon `;`.
 This, off course, means you can have all your code on one line

 <br>